Introduction: Why These Tools Matter...

 Cons:

-• Memory-intensive for very large datasets, potentially requiring alternatives like Dask.
+• Memory-hungry for very large datasets; alternatives like Dask needed for big data.

-• Performance bottlenecks in loops; vectorized operations are recommended.
+• Performance bottlenecks in loops; vectorized operations are key.

 6. DeepSpeed